 - Conflict, peace and security

 - Peace and development

-(Stockholm, 23 April) The Swedish Government has formally appointed Ambassador Ramtane Lamamra as a member of the SIPRI Governing Board.
+(Stockholm, 15 April 2021) The Swedish Government has formally appointed Ambassador Chan Heng Chee and Feodor Voitolovsky as new members of the SIPRI Governing Board.

 International transfers of major arms stayed at the same level between 2011–15 and 2016–20, according to new data on global arms transfers published today by the Stockholm International Peace Research Institute (SIPRI).